amazon-archives/ask-sdk-frameworks-java/ask-sdk-interaction-model-mapper/README.md

 MyIntent myIntent = mapper.parseIntent(request, MyIntent.class);
 ```

-The behavior of `IntentPropertyReader` is the same for all properties on intent classes, except those that represent the intent's slots must also be annotated with `@SlotProperty` annotation:
+Properties that represent the intent's slots must also be annotated with `@SlotProperty` annotation:

 ```java
 @Intent